-The Alan Cristea Gallery will unveil a major new body of etchings and monoprints by Ian Davenport (b.1966), YBA and graduate of Goldsmiths College of Art, London.
+The Cristea Roberts Gallery will unveil a major new body of etchings and monoprints by Ian Davenport (b.1966), YBA and graduate of Goldsmiths College of Art, London.
 Davenport, who is driven by an enduring fascination with the materiality and process of painting and printmaking, has made a series of monumental triptychs, his largest prints to date, inspired by the colour compositions of historical paintings by Hans Holbein, Gustav Klimt, and Vincent van Gogh.
 These works will be shown alongside further etchings and a series of splatter screenprints, a departure from Davenport’s signature technique of vertical lines cascading down into rich puddles of colour.

 Melismatic, a musical term which refers to the singing of a single syllable of text whilst moving between several different notes in succession, includes Davenport’s largest and most ambitious editions to date.
 Four monumental etched triptychs, each an orchestration of 42 different colour combinations, are rendered in fluid lines of colour which pool to form puddles at the bottom of the compositions and each measure 177 x 255 cm.
 The Ambassadors (After Holbein), 2017, and Primavesi (After Klimt), 2017, are abstract interpretations of the colours used in Holbein’s famous painting, The Ambassador, 1533, and Gustav Klimt’s 1912 painting, Portrait of Mada Primavesi.